|Nutrition Facts (per serving)|

 It's safe to say there are as many recipes for pierogi dough as there are cooks.
 Some think adding an egg to the dough will toughen it, while others feel it's not a pierogi without an egg dough.
 Here are some popular pierogi dough recipes for you to choose from:

 - Basic Pierogi Dough Recipe: This is a simple combination of flour, eggs, water, and salt.
 You might add a little more water or flour to achieve a smooth dough that isn't crumbly or sticky.

 - Sour Cream Pierogi Dough Recipe: This dough is made with sour cream and butter and is ideal for both savory and sweet fillings.

 - Gluten-Free Pierogi Dough Recipe: Those with sensitivities to wheat can enjoy pierogi with this gluten-free recipe made with all-purpose gluten-free flour.

 - No-Egg/No-Dairy Pierogi Dough Recipe: This vegan pierogi dough is perfect for those who are allergic to eggs or dairy products.
 However, that would be a moot point for this recipe since the sweet cheese filling contains both.

 How to Store and Freeze

-Leftover pierogis can be placed in an airtight container and kept in the refrigerator for up to three days.
+Leftover pierogi can be placed in an airtight container and kept in the refrigerator for up to three days.

-You can freeze cooked pierogis by simply placing them on a cookie sheet, making sure they don't touch each other and put in the freezer until frozen.
+You can freeze cooked pierogi by simply placing them on a cookie sheet, making sure they don't touch each other, and put in the freezer until frozen.
 Then transfer them over into a freezer-safe container or bag.
 They will keep in the freezer for two to three months.